Low-Density Graph Codes for slow fading Relay Channels: System model and notation

 \section{System model and notation}

 As mentioned in the introduction, the devices are half-duplex and users transmit in non-overlapping time slots.
 The transmission of a codeword is organized in two frames which constitute one block.
 We denote the transmission of user $u$, $u=1,2$, in frame $m$, $m=1,2$, by $X_{u,m}$.
-The pairs $(C_{u,1}, C_{u,2})$ denote the codewords of user $u$.
+The pair $(C_{u,1}, C_{u,2})$ denotes the codeword of user $u$.
 In the first frame of a block, each user broadcasts the first part of its encoded data to the other user and to the destination.
 In the second frame, users either cooperate or send additional parity bits related to their own information message, depending on whether they are able to decode the transmissions in the first frame.
 The decoding failure is detected by the relaying user via a Cyclic Redundancy Check (CRC) code or any other intelligent detection scheme.
 There are 4 cases to be distinguished, as summarized in Fig. \ref{fig: 4_cases}: in case 1, both users have successfully decoded the information from the other user; in case 2, none of the users has been able to decode the information from the other user; in case 3 (case 4), only user 2 (user 1) has successfully decoded the information from the other user.
-Two methods have been proposed in \cite{hunter2004cc} allowing the destination to detect which of these 4 cases has occurred:(i) The first method is to decode according to all possible assumptions until CRCs indicate successful decoding, (ii) The second method is to let each user transmit one additional bit to indicate its state to the receiver.
+Methods are known allowing the destination to detect which of these 4 cases has occurred \cite{hunter2004cc}.

 A codeword will consequently be split over 2 frames.
 We consider codewords to have a total length equal to $N$ binary digits, where $N=N_1+N_{2}$, and $N_1$ and $N_2$ denote the length of the first and second part of the codeword.
 We define the level of cooperation, $\beta$, as the ratio $N_{2}/N$. \\ We denote the transmitter of a frame, which can be user 1 or user 2, by $s$ and the receiver of a frame, which can be user 1, user 2 or the destination, by $r$.
 Transmitted symbols of user 1 will be denoted $x_{1}[i]$ where $i$ is the symbol time index, $i \in \{1, \ldots, N \}$.
 Similarly, transmitted symbols of user 2 are denoted $x_{2}[i]$.
 The transmitted symbols are chosen from a BPSK alphabet, $x_{s}[i] \in \{ 1, -1\}$.
 Received symbols will be denoted $y_{sr}[i]$ for received symbols from transmitter $s$ to receiver $r$.
 The received symbol is given by